tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 The [`nixpkgs_package`][nixpkgs_package] macro loaded by the last line can be used to import a Nix package as a Bazel repository.
-It has many optional parameters, allowing its behaviour to be customised precisely as needed.
-Though this might require some familiarity with Nix and Bazel.
+It has many optional parameters, allowing its behaviour to be customised precisely as needed (though this requires some familiarity with Nix and Bazel).

 The [`attribute_path`][attribute-path] parameter indicates the particular Nix package to be imported.
 You can find attribute paths by searching for a Nix